neo4j-contrib/py2neo/book/types.rst

 .. function:: walk(*walkables)

-    Traverse over the arguments supplied, yielding the entities from each in turn.
+    Traverse over the arguments supplied, in order, yielding alternating nodes and relationships.